Art as Creation: The Colorful World of Bernard Frize

 Words TIARA SHARMA

 Photography PAT MARTIN

 In one of Aaron Elvis Jupin’s paintings, a lone tissue box floats in front of a fire-ravaged house.
 Each panel of the box contains a different image: a green, wrinkly witch, a yellow butterfly against lush foliage, a spiderweb encircling the box’s opening where a stark white tissue emerges.
-A celestial-calendar-turned-portal, the tissue box takes inventory of past, present, and (doomed) future.
+A celestial calendar-turned-portal, the tissue box takes inventory of the past, present, and (doomed) future.